SafeHome.org may receive compensation from some providers listed on this page. Learn More

 That said, if you’re looking for slick features like activity zones, person detection, and facial recognition, Google Nest Cam review is another great place to look.
 Sure, the cheapest Nest Cam costs $99, more than twice as much as the Blink Mini, but you’ll get AI-powered features such as those mentioned above.
 Just something to consider in case the Blink Mini leaves you wanting for more.

-This security camera also made a great hallway monitor when I tested the Blink Indoor camera.
-The HD video quality and motion detection were top-notch.
-Unfortunately, Blink night vision isn’t up to par with competitors like the Arlo camera system.
-Arlo actually features full-color night vision which allows you to see what’s going on in greater detail.
-I should point out that night vision quality is important in outdoor cameras, but it shouldn’t be a deal-breaker in indoor cameras.
+We positioned our camera in our central hallway, which means we can see anyone who happens to be in our house.
+We can also report that the Indoor Camera’s HD video quality and motion detection were top-notch.
+We could see every twitch of our cat’s tail as he walked through.
+We could see those twitches in the daytime anyway.
+Unfortunately, Blink’s night vision capabilities aren’t as sophisticated as competitors like the Arlo camera system.
+Arlo features full-color night vision which allows you to see what’s going on in greater detail.
+Of course, while night vision quality is essential in outdoor cameras, it isn’t a deal-breaker when you’re choosing an indoor camera.

 Blink Indoor’s viewing angle is somewhat narrower than other cameras- just 110 degrees.
 These days, it’s more common to see cameras that stretch out up to 160 degrees, as noted in my full unpacking of the Arlo Pro 3 cameras.

-I should point out, though, that a wider field of view isn’t always better.
+As with resolution, though, a higher number doesn’t always equate to better quality.
 The truth is there are pros and cons to different size fields.
-Blink’s narrow-angle lenses in their cameras are best suited for monitoring specific targets, such as doorways and entrances, because objects appear larger detailed within the image.
-In cameras with wide-angle lenses,2 objects appear smaller, and you might see some occasional distortions along the edges of the frame during recording.
+If you’re looking to focus on a specific target – like an entrance or a doorway – Blink’s narrower angel is better suited to capture what you need.
+Objects appear larger and more detailed in the image.
+In cameras with wide-angle lenses, objects appear smaller, and you’ll also see some distortions along the edges of the frame during recording.

 Even taking all of this information into account, I found the Blink Indoor field of view a bit lacking.
 If you want full coverage of a decent-sized room, you’ll need more than one camera.
 You’ll see what I mean if you scroll down a little further and watch the sample clip from my Blink Indoor.
 Despite my best effort at placing the camera strategically, it only managed to capture about three quarters of my living room, leaving pretty huge blind spots.